SreeyuR/cs-165-final-project/README.md

 ---

+## Data Preprocessing

+The preprocessing pipeline includes two stages: **global preprocessing (before train-test split)** and **per-run preprocessing (after data is loaded for a specific experiment)**.

+### Global Preprocessing

+Before splitting the dataset into training, validation, and test sets, we apply a **clipping operation** on the raw data:

+- **All feature values are clipped at the 1st and 99th percentiles**.
+- This reduces the influence of extreme outliers and stabilizes the distributions.

+### Per-Run Preprocessing

+After the dataset is split and saved to disk, each experimental run applies additional preprocessing steps depending on the configuration:

+- **Standardizing interval length**:
+  Each shot is truncated or padded to match a fixed temporal length (defined per-machine or globally).

+- **Undersampling the training set**:
+  To address class imbalance, a configurable portion of non-disruptive shots may be undersampled during training.

+- **Data augmentation**:
+  Additional transformations may be applied to augment training data.
+This includes resampling, masking, or injecting slight noise.

+- **Autoregressive cutoff**:
+  A portion of the end of each time series may be **masked or removed** to simulate early warning prediction scenarios, forcing the model to infer disruptions from partial information.

+These steps allow us to simulate realistic use cases and robustly test the model’s generalization and early prediction ability.
+--

 ## Dataset Splits

 The dataset is split into **training**, **validation**, and **test** sets using pre-defined indices stored in the `data/indices/` directory.
 Each "case" file defines a different experimental setting: